babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/fafa4c3f-23b8-4830-8830-7b4c08a6f71c)

 * <b>TAG</b> | OPTIONAL | Which version of the program you want.
 The default is "latest" if you do not add.

 * <b>SLM_PORT</b> | OPTIONAL | The port you want to access the program from in the web browser.
 The default is "5000" if you do not add.

-* <b>CHANNELS_FOLDER</b> | REQUIRED | The path to your Channels DVR parent directory (see details in <i>Startup</i> below).
+* <b>CHANNELS_FOLDER</b> | REQUIRED | The path to your Channels DVR parent directory (see details in <i>Startup</i> below), i.e., ```/usr/lib/channels-dvr```.
+You could optionally put in any parent path, so long as the Channels DVR path is accessible somewhere inside.
 Note that spaces are fine and you do not have to enclose the path in quotes.
 In Windows, your slashes should go the opposite of the normal way, i.e., ```C:/Files/Media/Channels DVR```.
-In some situations, you may need to put in "cancel out" characters if you have spaces, i.e., ```/Volumes/external-hdd/Channels\ DVR```.
-You could optionally put in any parent path, so long as the Channels DVR path is accessible somewhere inside.
+In MacOS, be sure to include your ```/Volumes``` first, i.e., ```/Volumes/external-hdd/Channels DVR```.
+Be careful not to put extra characters as your system may then create that directory anyway.
+In other words, there will be no error as the directory exists, but it is not set to where you want it to be.

 * <b>TIMEZONE</b> | OPTIONAL | The timezone you want to use.
 To know what to input, go [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), find your timezone, make sure it is a "Canonical" Type, and use the "TZ identifier".
 The default is "UTC" if you do not add.
 Please keep this in mind when using the scheduler function.

 ### Command Line